 Months before their match, they had tune-up bouts.
-In one of these, Hackenschmidt decisively toppled the massive 250 lbs American Joe Rogers in straight falls.
+Hackenschmidt decisively toppled the massive 250 lbs American Joe Rogers in straight falls in one of these.
 However, when Gotch faced Rogers, he surprisingly struggled.
 So, would this not indicate that Hackenschmidt was the clear favorite in his upcoming match against Gotch?

 Well, it seemed that Hackenschmidt bought into his own hype and barely trained while in Chicago.
 He later claimed that the owner was less than polite to him, obligating him to work out in his hotel.

 Still, when he arrived at the match, the Russian Bear’s physique didn’t fail to impress.
 But looks alone rarely win matches.